Deployment

 DATASOURCES_DEFAULT_PASSWORD: "mysecretpassword"

-To use a different image or add environment variables, edit the app service in the docker-compose.yaml file.
+To use your own image edit the app service in the docker-compose.yaml file, replacing image: mstoer/cluster-hibernate-cache-demo:1.0.0 with image: cluster-hibernate-cache-demo:1.0.0.

 Restart the Application Containers

-Since the application nodes could not reach the database during initial startup, they may have crashed.
-Restart them by running:
+Sometimes the application nodes start too early and crash since they can’t reach the database during initial startup.
+Restart them by rerunning:

 docker-compose up -d